KxSystems/arrowkdb/README.md

 #### `sc.deriveSchema`

-*Derives and constructs an Arrow schema based on a kdb+ table or dictionary*
+*Derives and constructs an Arrow schema based on a kdb+ table*

 ```q
 .arrowkdb.sc.deriveSchema[table]